"Frauditing" Internal Controls for Fraud Prevention and Detection - 4 CPEs

 Fraud consumes an estimated 5% of corporate revenues.
-How can the auditor, investigator, accountant, financial analyst, attorney or business owner deal with fraud?
-By understanding fraud, the perpetrators, and the breakdowns in internal control you can develop a program to detect and prevent it.
+How can the auditor, investigator, accountant, financial analyst, attorney or business owner deal with fraud prevention and detection?
+By understanding fraud prevention and detection, the fraud perpetrators, and the breakdowns in internal control you can develop a fraud management program to detect and prevent corporate fraud.

-This timely CPE seminar is designed for the CFO, Controller, CAO, internal control specialist, CFE, internal auditor and others who have to create an effective fraud detection and prevention program under COSO 2013.
+This timely CPE event is designed for the CFO, Controller, CAO, internal control specialist, CFE, internal auditor and others who have to create an effective fraud prevention and detection program under COSO 2013.

 .
 Professional Organizations that focus on Fraud Issues

 .
-Organizations that concern themselves with Fraud Detection and Prevention
+Organizations that concern themselves with Fraud Prevention and Detection

 You can request this event for any day at any time with two attendees.